great-expectations/great_expectations/docs/guides/connecting_to_your_data/how_to_configure_a_configuredassetdataconnector.md

 ### 3. Add a ConfiguredAssetDataConnector to a Datasource configuration

 ConfiguredAssetDataConnectors like `ConfiguredAssetFilesystemDataConnector` and `ConfiguredAssetS3DataConnector` require Data Assets to be explicitly named.
+A Data Asset is an abstraction that can consist of one or more data_references to CSVs or relational database tables.
+For instance, you might have a `yellow_tripdata` Data Asset containing information about taxi rides, which consists of twelve data_references to twelve CSVs, each consisting of one month of data.
 Each Data Asset can have their own regex `pattern` and `group_names`, and if configured, will override any `pattern` or `group_names` under `default_regex`.

-Imagine you have the following files in `my_directory/`:
+Imagine you have the following files in `<MY DIRECTORY>/`:

 ```
 <MY DIRECTORY>/yellow_tripdata_2019-01.csv